Negotiation shows up in almost every aspect of our work and life.

 Your job in any negotiation is to enroll people in your idea or desire.
 Instead of “making” them do something, you’re there to help them to see a perspective.

 When done properly and with integrity, negotiating is about sharing an idea or solution with others in a compelling way – and helping them see the benefits from their point of view.

-When I started out as a coach, I negotiated a four day work week at my (then) job by focusing on why it would work for the company, not just for me.
-I thought through how my new position, my new schedule and my new salary would ultimately help THEM and did my best to be both empathic and empowered as I shared my thoughts.
+When I started out as a coach, I negotiated a four-day work week at my (then) job so I could have more time to dedicate to my business – and I did this by focusing on why it would work for the company, not just for me.
+I thought through how my new position, my new schedule and my new salary would work for THEM and did my best to be both empathic and empowered as I shared my thoughts.
 Fortunately, they said yes and the transition went smoothly for all of us.

 Expect a happy ending

 Like visioning, getting clear on what you want and holding it as truth is as important as any other preparation.
-Set your intention and show up as if things will actually go your way – and if they don’t, you can always have a plan B - which may just mean negotiating with someone else.
+Set your intention and show up as if things will actually go your way.
+If they don’t, you can always have a plan B, which may just mean negotiating with someone else.

-When your words are powerful and your belief is strong, negotiation becomes a tool to help you create a career and life you love.
+If you’re prepared, your words are powerful and your belief is strong, you give yourself the best possible chance for that happy ending.
+Using this approach consistently will help you create a career and life you truly love.

 Are you part of the Courtney Parks Coaching Community?

 It's filled with fabulous women doing big stuff in their businesses and careers who want to grow professionally without OVERworking so they can still have a life.
 When you join, you’ll get my FREE Work Smarter Not Harder Success Guide plus monthly articles and videos on how to love your work and create success the easy way.
 Get your gift HERE.